sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **TypeScript:** Provides static typing for better code maintainability, early error detection, and improved developer experience.
 Uses ES module syntax (`import`/`export`).
+- **CI/CD (GitHub Actions - Parallel Publishing):**
+  - The `.github/workflows/publish.yml` workflow automates publishing to npm and Docker Hub on pushes to the `main` branch.
+  - It uses a multi-job structure:
+    - A `build` job checks out code, installs dependencies, runs the build, and uploads necessary files (`build/`, `package.json`, etc.) as an artifact.
+It also outputs the package version.
+    - A `publish-npm` job depends on `build`, downloads the artifact, and publishes to npm.
+    - A `publish-docker` job depends on `build`, downloads the artifact, sets up Docker Buildx, logs in to Docker Hub, extracts metadata (using the version from the `build` job output), and builds/pushes the Docker image.
+  - This structure allows npm and Docker publishing to run in parallel after the build completes, speeding up the overall process.

 ## 3. Component Relationships